PrzemekSkw/totp-sync/README.md

 - Automatically prompted for 2FA code when enabled
 - Use backup codes if authenticator unavailable

+### Login with WebAuthn/Passkeys
+- **Platform authenticators:** Touch ID, Face ID, Windows Hello
+- **Roaming authenticators:** YubiKey, Google Titan, USB keys
+- **Cross-device:** Scan QR code with phone to login from desktop
+- **No passwords needed:** Completely passwordless authentication

 ### Managing 2FA
 - Enable/disable 2FA in Settings
 - Generate new backup codes
 - Requires password + current 2FA code to disable

+### Managing Security Keys
+- Add multiple authenticators (YubiKey, Touch ID, phone)
+- Name your keys for easy identification
+- Remove keys you no longer use
+- See last used date for each key

 ## 📱 Import/Export